products reviews buy news support

 4.

 A midi keyboard.
 This can be a normal synth with midi output or a midi controller keyboard.
-The midi output of this one will be connected to the midi input of your soundcard which allows to play the plugin then like a real synth.
-Of course you can also do without it and play the plugin using the mouse on the virtual keyboard.
+The midi output of this one will be connected to the midi input of your soundcard.
+Modern midi keyboards have an USB connector that you can connect directly to the computer.